dflay/opera/README.md

 The `comi` (Command Input Files) directory has files that contain Tosca/Opera code that can generate a 3D model of a magnet system when loaded into Opera.
-These were built by David Flay, but ultimately not as complete as the `*.opc` files in the `opc` directory since they focus on the SBS magnet only, and do not have the BigBite magnet nor the bracing structures for both the BigBite and SBS magnets.
+These were built by David Flay, but ultimately not as complete as the `*.opc` files in the `opc` directory since they focus on the SBS magnet only.
+They do not have the BigBite magnet nor the bracing structures for both the BigBite and SBS magnets.